28 days grace period - Period after the expiration of your visa

 Invalid applications within the 28 days grace period

-Where an application is returned as invalid, the application is able to re-submit within the 28-day grace period without becoming an overstayer.
-However, if the arrival of rejection notice leaves to time gap and uses up the entire 28 days grace period, the applicant is then deemed to be an overstayer.
+Where an application is returned as invalid, the applicant is able to re-submit within the 28-day grace period without becoming an overstayer.
+However, if the arrival of rejection notice leaves to time gap and uses up the entire 28-days grace period, the applicant is then deemed to be an overstayer.

 There are several reasons for returning an application as invalid, some of which include applying with no passports, inability for UKBA to take the application payment, etc.